Words Bubble Up Like Soda Pop: Plot

-At the local Oda Nouvelle Mall, Kouichi "Cherry" Sakura is working at an elderly care center for summer break.
+At the local Oda Nouvelle Mall, Yui "Cherry" Sakura is working at an elderly care center for summer break.
 Cherry is a quiet and reserved boy who prefers to write haikus to express his feelings but struggles with reciting them in front of an audience.
 Amidst a chaotic chase between delinquent Beaver and the mall security, Cherry accidentally swaps phones with Smile, an online influencer who wears a face mask to hide her buckteeth.
-The pair become acquainted, and over time start to take an interest in each other's hobbies.
+The pair connect online, and eventually start to meet in-person, taking an interest in each other's hobbies.

 Smile starts working at the elderly care center and helps in rehearsing the Daruma Folk Song for the upcoming summer festival at the mall.
 Fujiyama, a vintage record shop owner and regular at the care center, tells Cherry and Smile of his wish to listen to the record "YAMAZAKURA" one more time, of which he only has the album cover.
 Cherry and Smile decide to help Fujiyama in finding the record and find out that it is a music recording made by Fujiyama's late wife.

 Surmising that the record may be hidden somewhere in the shop, Cherry and Smile employ the help of several friends at the mall and scour the entire place, finally finding the record behind a refrigerator.
 While making preparations to play the record, Smile asks Cherry to watch the fireworks at the summer festival together, and Cherry accepts.
 However, Smile shortly after shatters the record while attempting to flatten it.

 The next day, Cherry and Smile decide to apologize to Fujiyama once more but are sidetracked when it is discovered that Cherry will be moving away on the day of the festival.
 Disappointed, Smile bids farewell to an ashamed Cherry.

 On the day of the festival, Smile presents Fujiyama with a reassembled record as an apology and is shocked to find a working copy repurposed as a wall clock in the elderly care center.
 Reenergized by this revelation, Smile devises a plan to play the record during the care center's performance at the summer festival.
 As Cherry's family car drives past the mall, he sees his haiku written about Smile spray painted on the street signs by Beaver.
-Mustering his courage, Cherry races to the festival and confesses his feelings for Smile in the form of a haiku atop a tower.
+Mustering his courage, Cherry races to the festival and confesses his feelings for Smile in the form of several haikus, some of which were inspired by "YAMAZAKURA."
 As the fireworks show starts, Smile reciprocates by taking off her mask and revealing her smile.

 In the post-credits scene, Cherry and Smile share a kiss while the old record plays.